 Happy or not, the walk home could be frightening for Hjördis and her over-imaginative siblings.

 “We had to pass an old smithy,” Hjördis remembered.
 “We were firmly convinced that the devil lived in this smithy and we only dared to walk past it in broad daylight.
 After dark, nothing on earth would have made us do it.
 Still, whenever we walked past we always put a hand over the eye that was closest to the smithy and sang loud hymns as we hurried past!”

 A digression for anyone who has visited this site before..

 At this point, I should point out that there is an extensive memoir worked into the site, written by Hjördis herself in 1960.
 I did worry that her childhood memories would feel like padding in a story where she’s mostly placed in the company of stars and celebrities.
-However, they explain a lot about her actions in adult life… it doesn’t look like she was ever the pliable stay-at-home mother that David Niven hoped for.
+However, they explain a lot about her actions in adult life… it doesn’t look like she was ever cut out to be the pliable stay-at-home mother that David Niven hoped for.

 Although her memories are mostly unflinching, Hjördis doesn’t discuss everything.
 Rather than sugar-coating particular subjects, she simply doesn’t mention them – which is revealing in its own way.
 In her pre-Niven years for instance, she talks about her father, but never once mentions that he worked in a sawmill… maybe her time with Igor Cassini in 1947 was still a source of embarrassment.
 Oh, and she also doesn’t mention Igor Cassini!